magopian/blog/src/making-a-pong-game-in-elm.md

 - [parceljs](https://parceljs.org/elm.html)

 They all offer some kind of web server that injects some javascript in the page, and then whenever a file changes, recompile the project, and communicate with the loaded web page using a websocket so it reloads.
-I've used all three in various projects, and they all have their up and downs.
+I've used all three in various projects, and they all have their pros and cons.
-I find elm-live to be one of the smallest and simplest to use, but really do feel free to pick one (but pick one, it's really worth it ;)
+I find elm-live to be one of the smallest and simplest to use, but really do feel free to pick one (but do pick one, it's really worth it ;)

 ### Auto code formatting

 Another tedious task is indenting and formatting the code properly.
-In elm, indentation is matters, and as in any written code, readability is important.
+In elm indentation matters, and as in any written code, readability is important.
 The elm community has very broadly adopted a common code formatting tool that gives us a way to all share a same code style, which is a real blessing.

 It also appears that once you stop caring about a code style, and let the machine do it for you, it really frees your mind from this chore, and removes